diethardsteiner/diethardsteiner.github.io/_posts/2017-04-09-CDE-and-MDX-Drilldownmember.md

 As you can see using the CDE **clickAction** is a lot easier, as the required contextual information like row and column index are available straight away.

-Make sure you clear out the click function we previously set up for the **postExecution** function.
+Make sure you delete the click function we previously set up for the **postExecution** function.

 Preview the dashboard: